spack/spack/lib/spack/docs/getting_started.rst

 PGI
 ^^^

-PGI comes with two sets of comilers for C++ and Fortran, distinguishable by their names.
+PGI comes with two sets of compilers for C++ and Fortran, distinguishable by their names.
 "Old" compilers:

 .. code-block:: yaml